10 May 2017 |

-The first stage in a MaxDiff experiment is working out the alternatives to be compared.
-If comparing brands, this is usually pretty straightforward.
+The first stage in a MaxDiff study is working out the alternatives to be compared.
+If comparing brands, this is usually straightforward.
 In a recent study where I was interested in the relative preference for Google and Apple, I used the following list of brands: Apple, Google, Samsung, Sony, Microsoft, Intel, Dell, Nokia, IBM, and Yahoo.

 When conducting studies looking at attributes, many of the typical challenges with questionnaire wording come into play.
 In another recent study where I was interested in what people wanted from an American President, I used the list of personal characteristics that are shown in the table above.

 There are two big mistakes that people make when working out which alternatives to include in a MaxDiff study:

 - Having too many alternatives.
 The more alternatives, the worse the quality of the resulting data.
 With more alternatives you have only two choices.
 You can ask more questions, which increases fatigue and reduces the quality of the data.
 Or, you can collect less data on each alternative, which reduces the reliability of the data.
 The damage of adding alternatives grows the more alternatives that you have (e.g., the degradation of quality from having 14 versus 13 alternatives is greater than that of having 11 versus 10).

 - Vague wording.
 If you ask people about “price” in a study looking at preference for product attributes, your resulting data will be pretty meaningless.
 For some people “price” will just mean not too expensive, while others will interpret it as a deep discount.
 It is better to nominate a specific price point or range, such as “Price of $100”.
 Similarly, if you are evaluating Gender as an attribute, it is better to use Male (or Female).
 Otherwise, if the results show that Gender is important, you will not know which gender was appealing.